Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A homology theory for braided systems

 \section{A homology theory for braided systems}

-We now generalize the \textit{braided homology} theory, developed in~\cite{Lebed1} for braided objects in~$\C$, to the braided system setting.
-In this section $\C$ is \underline{additive} monoidal.
-In particular, one can interpret the collection $\osigma$ as a \textit{partial braiding}, still denoted by $\osigma$, on
+We now generalize the \emph{braided (co)homology} theory, developed in~\cite{Lebed1} for braided objects in~$\C$, to braided systems $(\oV,\osigma)$.
+In this section $\C$ is additive monoidal.
+In particular, the collection $\osigma$ assembles into a \emph{partial braiding}, still denoted by $\osigma$, on